 V. Safely eject the storage drive.

 Ejecting an external storage drive is an easy process that can as be done in multiple ways.
 All it takes is about five seconds to follow the recommended procedure.
 Also, proper ejection ensures that the data stored on it is safe and you’re less likely to experience any other problems.

-Abrupt unplugging of the external storage drive while it is in use may cause data corruption and even data loss.
+Abrupt unplugging of the external storage drive, while it is in use, may cause data corruption and even data loss.
 Therefore, always eject the external drive safely before unplugging from your Mac.

-But, in the event of data loss due to improper and abrupt ejection, you can turn to Stellar Data Recovery Professional for Mac to recover your lost data.
+But, in the event of data loss due to improper and abrupt ejection, you can turn to Stellar Data Recovery Free Edition for Mac to recover your lost data.
 Once the data recovery is through, you can erase the drive by using Disk Utility, and restore the recovered data on to it.